 The Bonneville Hatchery was a short drive from the Dam.
 We saw some big fish.
 We rushed through this stop in under an hour because we still had a mountain to hike.

 For lunch, we stopped at the iconic Sugarpine restaurant in Troutdale (the cuteness of this town melted me).
-The long line for ordering in the restaurant made us opt for drive through, which, we discovered, offers only ice cream… so that’s what we ate for lunch.
+The long line for ordering in the restaurant made us opt for drive-through, which, we discovered, offers only ice cream… so that’s what we ate for lunch.
 My advice is to park your car and wait in that line because the image of that grilled cheese I never got to experience is seared in my memory forever.
-Instead, we stopped yet again in Sandy, OR at a Thai food truck.
-The food was delicious and we ate it on the drive to Mt.
+Instead, we stopped yet again in Sandy, OR, at a Thai food truck.
+The food was delicious, and we ate it on the drive to Mt.
 Hood National Forest.
 That protein would come in handy.

 The Old Salmon River Trail was our first hike.
 This fairytale-like path, full of ferns and soft earth, was a gorgeous and easy forest walk along the rolling river.
-We enjoyed rock hopping and finding rock “couches” to lay on.
-I knew I belonged in Oregon when I wanted to live in a hut in this old growth forest, with its luscious ferns and mossy trees, and be a happy hobbit.
+We enjoyed rock hopping and finding rock “couches” to lie on.
+I knew I belonged in Oregon when I wanted to live in a hut in this old-growth forest, with its luscious ferns and mossy trees, and be a happy hobbit.
 There wasn’t a single word of complaint from the youth on this easy hike, only joyful frolicking.

 That wasn’t the case for our next hike.

 After the hike, we drove to Bend, OR.
 The drive to Bend passed through Warm Springs Reservation and featured the desert part of the state.
-The rolling hills of grasses, pastures, and mountains in the distance made for a picturesque sunset.
+The rolling hills of grass, pastures, and mountains in the distance made for a picturesque sunset.
 There weren’t a lot of places to stop between Mt.
 Hood area and Bend, so prepare with food and gas ahead.
 Bend’s air quality was in the red (unhealthy) zone due to forest fires.
 Using the Fire and Smoke Map (airnow.gov) was helpful.
 As advised, we mostly stayed in the hotel where the air was filtered.
 This was the kids’ favorite part of the trip so far, swimming in the hotel pool and hot tub!

 Day 4: Bend for ½ day, Crater Lake, stay in Florence, OR.
 Drive time: 6 hrs 30 min.